OpenSignLabs/OpenSign/docs/docs/help/Templates/publicTemplate.md

 Stamps, Initials, Name, Date, Text, Checkbox, and more.

 **Important**: Before proceeding, ensure that all roles have assigned signers, except for the public role, since we are making this template public.

 ### Save template
-**Next button**: Once you’ve organized your widgets and set their properties, simply click the “Next” button to save your template.
+  - **Next button**: Once you’ve organized your widgets and set their properties, simply click the “Next” button to save your template.

-After doing so, a “Create Document” popup will appear, prompting you with the question: “Do you want to create a document using the template you just created?”
+  - After doing so, a “Create document” popup will appear, prompting you with the question: “Do you want to create a document using the template you just created?”
 You’ll have the option to choose either “Yes” or “No.”

-Choose "No" you will be redirected to the Manage templates screen.
+  - Choose "No" you will be redirected to the Manage templates screen.

-### Step 4:
-### Managing and making template public
+### Step 4: Managing and making template public

 <img width="828" alt="Manage Template" src="https://github.com/user-attachments/assets/4fd68285-d489-4998-bcf1-1cf40eada723" />